 Chiefs top Bengals 23-20 on last-second kick for AFC title

-The Chiefs finally beat the Bengals after three straight losses, including a three-point overtime defeat in last year’s title game, and will play the Philadelphia Eagles — coach Andy Reid’s old team — in their third Super Bowl in four years.

-“I’ve watched them all year long, great quarterback, great entire team,” Mahomes said of the Eagles.
-“It’s going to be a great challenge for us, but I’m going to celebrate this one first.
+The mad dash, coupled with the 15-yard penalty for a late hit, was all Kansas City needed.

+Harrison Butker strode confidently onto the field, sent a 45-yard kick through cold, gusting wind over the crossbar with 3 seconds to go, and put the Chiefs back in the Super Bowl for the third time in four years with a 23-20 victory.

-“I don’t think we have any cigars, but we’ll be ready to go in the Super Bowl.”
+“I don’t think we have any cigars,” Mahomes said with a smile, “but we’ll be ready to go in the Super Bowl.”

+It was vindication for the AFC West champions, who had lost three straight to their newfound nemeses, including a three-point overtime loss to Cincinnati in last year’s conference title game.
+All of those defeats were by three points.

 The Chiefs were able to do early what the Buffalo Bills could not in last week’s divisional round: They ran roughshod over an ailing Bengals offensive line missing two starters to injury with another bothered by a sore knee.